Nimble Freelancer

 How to Change Mouse Direction on Dual Monitors

-Go back to the Control Panel and click on “Ease of Access Centre.”
+Go to the Control Panel and click “Ease of Access Centre.”
 In the “Other Options” tab, find the section called “Change how your mouse works” and click on “Mouse properties.”
 In the “Pointer Options” tab, see the section called “Display pointer location” and change the setting from “Off” to “On.”
-This will show you where your mouse cursor is on the screen, so you can more easily move it to the other monitor.
+This will show you where your mouse cursor is on the screen so you can move it to the other monitor more efficiently.
 Click “OK” and then test out your new settings.
 Your mouse should now appear on the correct monitor.

 There is a way to change the dual monitor mouse direction to always point towards the primary monitor.
 This can get done in the Windows settings and only takes a few minutes to set up.